civican/legisinfo/42-1/bills/S-5/bill_text.md

     respecting signs that a retailer may post under subsection 30(2), including the placement of the signs and their number, size and content;

-    respecting, for the purposes of subsection 30.2(2), the promotion of vaping products and vaping product-related brand elements;

     respecting exceptions to the prohibition under section 30.5;

     respecting, for the purposes of section 30.7, the information about vaping products and their emissions and about the health hazards and health effects arising from the use of the products and from their emissions that must be conveyed in advertising;